1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

 #### Treaty of Versailles
  - Was the treaty the ended World War One
  - signed 28 June 1919
+ - Important provision being ¨Germany [to] accept the responsibility of Germany and her allies for causing all the loss and damage¨
 #### Henry Cabot Lodge
 #### Zimmerman Telegram
  - A telegram from Germany that resulted in the US starting WW1